DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 details of their school's mentors, ECTs and training option to DfE to enable delivery and funding for ECTP training.

+---

 Schools that say they are not expecting ECTs for the upcoming/current (depending on when they access the service) academic year are not asked to nominate a SIT or use the service to report any further information.

-*💻 The data collected in the Manage ECTs service is not applicable to schools that aren't expecting ECTs, so we don't need the school to nominate a SIT user or sign into the service.*
+* 💻 The data collected in the Manage ECTs service is not applicable to schools that aren't expecting ECTs, so we don't need the school to nominate a SIT user or sign into the service.

+---

 Schools that say they are expecting ECTs or are not sure yet must nominate a SIT.

-*📜 This comes from the requirements in the [DfE guidance](https:// www.gov.uk/guidance/how-to-set-up-training-for-early-career-teachers) that it is a SIT responsibility to use the service.*
+* 📜 This comes from the requirements in the [DfE guidance](https://www.gov.uk/guidance/how-to-set-up-training-for-early-career-teachers) that it is a SIT responsibility to use the service.
   Only one SIT can be nominated per school.

-*💻 UI for multiple user access is supported but not built.
-There is an assumption that only one person at the school will need to use the service.*
+* 💻 UI for multiple user access is supported but not built.
+There is an assumption that only one person at the school will need to use the service.

+---

 Name and email address are provided to nominate the SIT.

-*💻 The email allows the nominated SIT to sign into the service.
-We also use their name and email as the contact for DfE comms.*
+* 💻 The email allows the nominated SIT to sign into the service.
+We also use their name and email as the contact for DfE comms.

+---

 There is a uniqueness validation on email address across all profiles (SITs, ECTs and mentors).
 However, if both name and email address match an existing record, this person can be registered as the SIT for multiple schools.

-*💻 The uniqueness validation is to avoid the same email address being used for different people.
-The combined name and email match is to account for SIT who work across multiple schools (e.g. in a MAT).*
+* 💻 The uniqueness validation is to avoid the same email address being used for different people.
+The combined name and email match is to account for SIT who work across multiple schools (e.g. in a MAT).

+---

 An email is sent to the nominated SIT on confirmation.

-*💻 The user nominating the SIT may not be the SIT themselves, so the email notifies the nominated SIT and provides instructions for signing into the service.*
+* 💻 The user nominating the SIT may not be the SIT themselves, so the email notifies the nominated SIT and provides instructions for signing into the service.

+---
 Nominated SIT will be the email used for all further comms.

-*💻 Once nominated, the SIT becomes DfE's most direct point of contact with the school and is responsible for reporting ECTP training details.*
+* 💻 Once nominated, the SIT becomes DfE's most direct point of contact with the school and is responsible for reporting ECTP training details.

 ## **Log in with an email address once nominated as SIT**